nstockton/mushclient-mume/README.md

 # mushclient-mume
 A portable copy of [MUSHclient](http://mushclient.com/mushclient/mushclient.htm "MUSHclient Home Page") bundled with scripts for playing [MUME](http://mume.org "MUME Official Site") and a [mapper](https://github.com/nstockton/mapperproxy-mume "Mapper Proxy GitHub Page") for use by blind players.

-## License And Credits
-All of the MUSHclient plugins that I (Nick Stockton) wrote are licensed under the terms of the [Mozilla Public License, version 2.0.](https://www.mozilla.org/en-US/MPL/2.0/ "MPL2 official Site") MUSHclient is copyrighted by Nick Gammon, and licenses for MUSHclient and bundled third-party components can be found in the docs directory of this project.

 ## Installation
-### Screen Reader Specific Instructions.
-#### NVDA
+* Download the [latest release](https://github.com/nstockton/mushclient-mume/releases/latest "Latest Release on the Releases Page") of the package, and extract it somewhere on your computer.
-If you are an [NVDA](https://www.nvaccess.org "NV ACCESS Official Site") user, please first install the MUSHclient add-on for NVDA, located in the nvda_addon directory of this project.
+* If you are an [NVDA](https://www.nvaccess.org "NV ACCESS Official Site") user, you should also install the MUSHclient add-on for NVDA, located in the nvda_addon directory of the package folder.
+You can begin the add-on installation by selecting the .add-on file in Windows Explorer, and pressing enter.
-* If you are using a normal (not portable) installation of NVDA, you can begin the installation process by pressing enter on the add-on file.
-* If you are using a portable copy of NVDA, install the add-on through the add-ons manager (NVDA+N to bring up the NVDA menu, select Tools, select Manage add-ons).
-### If Running From Source
-Install the [Python interpreter](https://python.org "Python Home Page"), and make sure it's in your path before running this package.

-## Running MUSHclient With The Mapper
+## Running the Package
-You should start MUSHclient by pressing enter on the mc.bat file.
-Do *not* try to run it by running MUSHclient.exe. mc.bat will first start the mapper and then mushclient.
+When ever you wish to play the game, you should start MUSHclient by pressing enter on the `mc.bat` file, located in the main `mushclient-mume` folder.
+Do *not* run MUSHclient.exe directly, as `mc.bat` is needed to run the mapper and MushClient in the proper sequence. mc.bat will first start the mapper and then mushclient.
-Windows fire wall may prompt you to add an exception for the mapper.
-This is because the mapper acts as a proxy between MUSHclient and Mume.
-Add the exception if prompted.

 ## MUSHclient Plugins
 This project contains the following MUSHclient plugins and commands.